FNL-MoCha/matchbox_api_utils/doc/helper_scripts.rst

 MATCHBox JSON Dump (matchbox_json_dump.py)
 ------------------------------------------
-Get parsed dataset from MATCHBox and dump as a JSON object that we can use later on to speed up development and periodic searching for data.
+Get a dataset from MATCHBox and dump as a JSON object that we can use later on to speed up development and periodic searching for data.

 This is the script that is run during the post installer, and something that